 Can I Recover Compensation If I’m Being Blamed for a Truck Accident in Port St. Lucie, FL?

-Shared fault doesn’t automatically bar you from recovering compensation under Florida’s pure comparative fault laws.
+Shared fault doesn’t automatically bar you from recovering compensation under Florida’s modified comparative fault laws.
 Instead, your compensation can be reduced by the percentage of fault allocated to you after an accident.

 Common Injuries Resulting From a Port St. Lucie Truck Crash